Jamesthegoose1/Juk-Box/README.md

-# A Python AI for music production
+# A Python AI for music generation